JPGrafeen/485-Final-Project/design_specification.md

 			- state == E
 				- Error State - You should have been EXCLUSIVE
 			- state == S
-				- simulate a HIT
+				- simulate PutSnoopResult for HIT
 				- move to I
 				- set valid==false
 				- simulate INVALIDATELINE
 			- state == I
 				- Error State - can't have hit and Invalid
 		- on a miss,
-			- Stay in I, all others are Error States
+			- simulate PutSnoopResult for NOHIT

 	- For Operation 4 'snooped read request'
 		- on a hit,
+			- simulate PutSnoopResult for HIT
 			- state == M
 				- simulate a GETLINE
 				- simulate a BusOperation for WRITE